Getting to uni

 © OpenStreetMap contributors

 We want to encourage Aboriginal and Torres Strait Islanders to study at Western.
-So, we offer you access to a great range of services, like career advice, tutors, medical help, counselling, computers, study spaces, a kitchen and printing facilities – even opportunities to study abroad.
+So, our Badanami Centre for Indigenous Education offers you access to a great range of services, like career advice, tutors, medical help, counselling, computers, study spaces, a kitchen and printing facilities – even opportunities to study abroad.

 Call Western Sydney University Campus Safety & Security on 1300 737 003 if you have immediate concerns for your personal safety.
 We have an emergency contact point on each level entry, when activated the nearest security officer is immediately deployed, while the person who raised the alarm can speak directly with security staff on campus.